Our Purpose

 Message from the Director

 The focus of the Semantic Artificial Intelligence and Creativity Lab (SAICL) is the semantic processing of unstructured real-world natural language text in computer networks, the largest repository of knowledge and information in the world.
-The SAICL also functions as the hub for novel research for A&M-Commerce’s AI Initiative.
+The SAICL also functions as the hub for novel research for East Texas A&M’s AI Initiative.

 Human language AI as developed by the SAICL is research that most advances the field of accurate generative AI and human-computer interaction, and is highly valued by commercial implementations and academic calls for proposals in natural language processing (NLP) and other knowledge-rich applications.
 The lab also supports transdisciplinary and multidisciplinary research involving ontologies complementary to machine-learning approaches and non-NLP functions.
 In addition, the SAICL is involved in computational linguistics used in humor research, a growing body of knowledge and experiences.